BranchMetrics/branch-deep-linking-public-api/README.md

 : The Branch key of the originating app

 ##### Functional

-**data**  _optional_
-:  Base 64 Encoded JSON.
-Create a JSON dictionary of keys and values to modify link behavior with Branch control parameters see this [link] (https://github.com/BranchMetrics/Branch-Public-API#parameters).
-You can also put deep link data here if you'd like, eg "{"$og_title":"My App", "$og_description": "This is a great app", "user_id":1245123}"
-Convert it to a string base64.
-Encode the string, then set ?data=base64encodedString.
-Append the data parameter (base64 encoded) filled with your Branch control parameters.

 **has_app** _optional_
 : Default is 'no'.
 Possible values are 'yes' or 'no'.
 If you specify 'yes', we'll try to open up the app immediately instead of sending the clicker to the app store.